 What is a video illustration?
-It's the simplest type of just one or two shots totaling 30 seconds or less to a minute or two that complements or illustrates a text story.
+It's the simplest type that complements or illustrates a text story.
 It enhances the print story by showing something that is not as effectively described in print as by video.

 Major assignment, due midnight April 7: